 Thoughts From A Former Collection Call Agent

-During my 13 years in the energy industry, I had many opportunities to make collection calls to both business and individuals who had past due bills.
+During my 13 years in the energy industry, I had many opportunities to make collection calls to both businesses and individuals who had past-due bills.
 Most collection agents aren't out for blood but they are representing the interest of the company for which they work (or have been hired) and their job is to secure past due monies.

 The best thing you can do when addressing your past due bills is be honest with those you're working with.
 But let's back up a bit.
 Waiting to talk to a collection agent isn't the best choice.
 Let's look at my top tips for dealing with past due bills.

 Dealing with Past Due Bills

 Past due bills result in late fees and finances charges.
 When you're upfront with your creditors about your circumstances and call them before they call you, don't be shy about asking for a fee reduction.
 I have heard from clients that creditors will waive late fees and interest charges when the bill is up to date.

 Insider Tip: Don't make this a habit.
 Many adjustments are one time only and your account will be noted.
 Use this to your advantage the first time you call but know that they likely will not waive fees again.

 Regardless of fees or interest the most important priorities when you're in a financial jam are:

 Especially if you have a family, these five things are the most important.
 If others things need to fall behind, so be it but these things are the highest priority.
 Yes, sometimes past due bills are inevitable, your job is to work on the most important ones first.
 Will this affect your credit score, yes it will?
 But if you have more past due bills than you can manage, worrying about your credit score is a low priority.

 *Insider Tip: Don't be afraid of your mortgage company.
 If you have not reached the point of foreclosure, they may work with you as you attempt to catch up.

 #3 – Negotiate